University of Mississippi INterdiSciPlinary REsearch Development (INSPiRED) Program

 - Team Members (for ‘Team’ applications ONLY)

-- List all team members.
-Include: email, rank, department, and specific discipline.
+- Include information on all team members: email, title, department, and specific discipline.

 - Note: Teams must consist of at least 3 members and can have up to 5 members apply for the INSPiRED program.
 For teams smaller than 5, additional members may be added during the selection/orientation process, so that the team totals 5 members.
 For teams larger than 5, extra team members can participate in any other activities, aside from the workshop.

-- Curriculum Vitae (NIH or NSF-formatted Biosketch) of the applicant (for ‘Individual’ applications) or for each team member (for ‘Team’ applications).
+- Curriculum Vitae (NIH or NSF-formatted Biosketch) of the applicant (for ‘Individual’ applications) or for each team member (for ‘Team’ applications) combined and uploaded as a single PDF.